Bethany Cemetery — Charleston, South Carolina

 SC Picture Project | Charleston County | Bethany Cemetery

 This chapel sits within the 55-acre Bethany Cemetery north of the Charleston peninsula and adjacent to historic Magnolia Cemetery.
-Owned and maintained by St. Matthew’s Evangelical Lutheran Church downtown, the land was purchased by the church in 1856 when its first cemetery on Reid Street – called Hampstedt Cemetery – reached maximum capacity during a yellow fever outbreak.
+Owned and maintained by St. Matthew’s Evangelical Lutheran Church, the land was purchased by the church in 1856 when its first cemetery on Reid Street – called Hampstedt Cemetery – reached capacity during a yellow fever outbreak.

 Hampstedt Cemetery was sold at auction and divided into lots in the 1930s when assessments were not paid for a street paving project.
 When the Charleston Housing Authority purchased the Hampstedt Cemetery property in 1981, the department had no idea the land contained human remains.
 After it begun site-preparation work, the graves were discovered, and the Housing Authority relocated 437 graves to Bethany Cemetery in 2009.